JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/tracing-neurons.md

 One immediate advantage of the workspace is the ability to save color settings, which Horta calls the "color model".
 Unlike the sample, which is (potentially) shared among many or all users, workspaces often belong to one user.
 They are therefore appropriate for storing information like color settings, which are often a matter of personal preference.

 - First, if the 3D view is not open, click the "Open 3D" checkbox and/or switch to the "Horta 3D" tab as needed.
-- Then adjust colors as described in the previous tutorial.
-For this sample, moving the leftmost slider to just right of center for both channels will be enough to see the signal.
+- Then adjust colors as described in the previous tutorial and shown in screenshots therein.
+For this sample: set the second purple slider to midway between the left edge and the center lock icons; set the first green slider a bit to the left of the second slider; and hide the third blue channel.
 - Next, to save the color model, locate the gear menu in the 3D "Color Sliders" panel, to the right, just under the three channels' color swatches.
 Note that the "Horta 2D" tab has its own color sliders.
 Be sure to use the 3D sliders for this tutorial.
 - From the gear menu, choose "Save Color Model to Workspace".

 When you save a color model, all of the color slider settings are saved: channel colors, channel visibility, all sliders, and all locks.
 From this point forward, when you open this workspace, the color model will be loaded.
 If you change the color settings later and want to keep them, you'll need to save them again, however.
 The color model does not automatically save itself when changed.

 The same applies to 2D; you can save the 2D color model (separately) from the gear menu in the 2D color slider area in the Horta 2D tab.

-(screenshot of sliders and gear menu?)

 ### Create a neuron